BerkovskiiAlex/car-rental/README.md

 Advanced filtering options to find the perfect car based on make, price, and mileage.
 A favorites section where users can save their preferred vehicles for future reference.

+Responsive design for a seamless experience across devices.

 Getting Started:
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.